 Jennifer Mueller is an assistant professor of sociology and Assistant Director of

 and ethnic relations, with emphases in intersections of race/class/gender/sexuality,

-Sociology of Race Relations, as well as reprinted in several widely used textbooks.
+her work has been published across these lines in Qualitative Sociology, Teaching Sociology, the Handbook of Public Sociology, Handbook of the Sociology of Race Relations, as well as being reprinted in several widely used textbooks.

-Jennifer has received a number of honors for teaching, scholarship and service, including a 2012 Texas A&M University Dissertation Fellowship and the highly competitive 2009 U.S. Senator Phil Gramm Doctoral Fellowship for "excellence in scholarly research and teaching and exemplifying the meaning of scholar/mentor in the highest sense."
+Jennifer has received a number of honors for teaching, scholarship and service, including a 2012 Texas A&M University dissertation fellowship and the highly competitive 2009 U.S. Senator Phil Gramm Doctoral Fellowship for "excellence in scholarly research and teaching and exemplifying the meaning of scholar/mentor in the highest sense."

 Visit Jennifer's Sociology Faculty Profile